Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 ![start](https://user-images.githubusercontent.com/42115530/65821081-7fbe1180-e24e-11e9-8e98-756ce51d6431.JPG)

-#### Read the Instructions and click Done at the end to move to the repository.
+#### Read the Instructions and click Done at the end to move to the repository or <a href="https://github.com/Open-Source-Contributors-JSS/Hacktoberfest2019">click here</a> to head to the repository.

 ![instructions](https://user-images.githubusercontent.com/42115530/65821120-0a067580-e24f-11e9-8f06-bd231a6ab96d.JPG)